hXtreme/mini-tutorials/.github/ISSUE_TEMPLATE/tutorial---report.md

 ## [Tutorial Title](link to the tutorial)

 **Describe the problem**
-A clear and concise description of what's unsatisfactory with the tutorial and elaborate on why this is a problem.
+A clear and concise description of the problem with the tutorial.

 **How to improve**
 Describe the steps that we can take to fix this: